lidofinance/solana-docs/docs/staking/solong.md

 ---
 title: Solong
-description: Overview of user staking in LIDO for Solana with Solong
+description: Overview of user staking in Lido on Solana with Solong
 keywords:
  - staking
  - end-user